 GL events carries out a capital increase to accelerate its development in emerging markets and, in particular, Brazil with a very promising line-up of major events in 2016.
-Sofina becomes a Group shareholder different geographical regions confirms its potential for generating high added value for the Group (Première Vision in New York, Sao Paulo and Moscow, the Bocuse d'Or in New York, Sirha in Shanghai and Geneva, etc.).
+Sofina becomes a Group shareholder

+Exporting the proprietary event concepts to different geographical regions confirms its potential for generating high added value for the Group (Première Vision in New York, Sao Paulo and Moscow, the Bocuse d'Or in New York, Sirha in Shanghai and Geneva, etc.).